-How CHCs can build a sustainable path in the wake of the BBB
+How CHCs can build a sustainable path in the wake of H.R.1 in 2026

 If you feel uncertain about how to chart your health center’s path forward in the wake of new policy developments, you’re not alone.

-The “One Big Beautiful Bill Act” (BBB) cut Medicaid by nearly $1 trillion dollars and includes many other provisions that restrict access to care.
+H.R.1, also known as the “One Big Beautiful Bill Act,” was signed into law in July 2025, cuts Medicaid by nearly $1 trillion dollars, and includes many other provisions that restrict access to care.
 It will leave millions uninsured, and puts hospitals, health centers, and other essential care providers in danger of closing.

 If you have other questions, feel free to get in touch.
 We’re here to be a resource for you.